The Ulven Companies | Since 1971

 In 1998 the Ulven’s purchased Hale Iron Works, a company founded by the Hale family in Rossville, Georgia in 1930.
 They were a well-known manufacturer of oblong master links and pear-shaped links for the rigging industry and of other small forgings.
 They continued to operate in Georgia until 2011 when the equipment and inventories were moved to Oregon and incorporated into the other Ulven companies.
 The Hale Iron Works product line has been integrated into Skookum’s product line and can be found in the Skookum catalog.

 In October 2013 Skookum acquired the brand name and all of the intellectual property for the SOWA line of oil field blocks, hooks, and shackles.
 SOWA was founded as a general blacksmith shop in Woodburn, Oregon in 1898, and became a leader in oil field products in the 1980s.
 The SOWA name is synonymous with quality and service, and this tradition continues under Skookum.
 The addition of the SOWA line, coupled with Skookum’s state of the art engineering and manufacturing, brings a world-class line of oil field products to market from a single source.
 In 2018, Skookum launched its own line of oil field elevator links.

-From a single hammer in a small shed in Mollala, the Ulven companies (Ulven Forging, Skookum, Wolf Steel, and Houston Structures) have grown steadily and now occupy over 159,500 square feet of building on 34.5 acres.
+From a single hammer in a small shed in Molalla, the Ulven companies have grown steadily and now occupy over 159,500 square feet of building on 34.5 acres.
 From the beginning, the Ulven family has maintained a commitment to customer service and to taking care of their employees.
 They believe that maintaining this commitment will carry them well into the future.